-This chapter regulates the following uses when located in a critical aquifer recharge area:
+This chapter regulates the following uses when located in a critical aguifer recharge area:

-- 1. Storage tanks; - 2.
-Commercial vehicle repair, servicing, and salvaging facilities; - 3.
+- Storage tanks; - 2.
+Commercial vehicle repair, servicing, and salvaging facilities; - Septic tanks and drainfields; - 3.
 Reclaimed wastewater; - 4.
 New landfills, including hazardous or dangerous waste, municipal solid waste, special waste, wood waste of more than two thousand (2,000) cubic yards, and inert and demolition waste landfills; - 5.
-Injection wells used for disposal of waste products including, but not limited to, stormwater discharge, hazardous or radioactive waste, or industrial waste; - 6.
+Injection wells used for disposal of waste products including, but not limited to, stormwater discharge, hazardous or radioactive waste, or industrial waste; Wells that inject hazardous or

+- radioactive wastes into the ground.
+As classified by the Environmental Protection Agency, these include Class I, III, and IV wells and subclasses 5F01, 5D03, 5F04, 5W09, 5W10, 5W11, 5W31, 5X13, 5X14, 5X15, 5W20, 5X28, and 5N24 of Class V wells; - 6.
 Wood treatment facilities that allow any portion of the treatment process to occur over permeable surfaces (both natural and manmade); - 7.
-Commercial coal, ore mining operations, and natural gas exploration and extraction; - Facilities that store, process, or dispose of chemicals containing perchloroethylene (PCE) or methyl tertiary butyl ether (MTBE) or other chemicals with the potential to contaminate groundwater; - 9.
-Dairy farms and feedlots; - 10.
-Man-made stormwater detention or infiltration ponds, manure lagoons, and irrigation ponds; and - 11.
-Any other alteration or development that the Director determines based on best available science- is likely to have a significant adverse impact on ground water. - 1.
+Commercial coal, and ore mining operations, and natural gas exploration and extraction; - 8.
+Facilities that store, process, or dispose of chemicals containing perchloroethylene (PCE) or methyl tertiary butyl ether (MTBE) or other chemicals with the potential to contaminate groundwater; - 9.
+Dairy farms and feedlots; - 9.10.
+Man-made stormwater detention or infiltration ponds, manure lagoons, and irrigation ponds flood storage and irrigation ponds; and - 40.11.
+Any other alterationuse or developmentactivity that the Director determines based on best available sciencecredible scientific information is likely to have a significant adverse impact on ground water.

 17A.03.040 Protection Standards.
-Storage tanks.
-Aboveground and underground storage tanks or vaults used for the storage of hazardous substances, animal wastes, sewage sludge, fertilizers, other chemical or biological hazards, dangerous wastes as defined in WAC Chapter 173-303, or any other substances, solids, or liquids in quantities identified by

-Kittitas County Public Health as a risk to groundwater quality, shall be designed and constructed to:
+- Storage tanks.
+Aboveground and underground storage tanks or vaults used for the storage of hazardous substances, animal wastes, sewage sludge, fertilizers, other chemical or biological hazards, dangerous wastes as defined in WAC Chapter 173-303, or any other substances, solids, or liquids in quantities identified by Kittitas County Public Health as a risk to groundwater quality, shall be designed and constructed to: - a.

-- a.
 Prevent the release of such substances to the ground, ground waters, or surface waters; - b.
 Include an impervious containment area with a volume greater than the volume of the storage tank or vault to avoid an overflow of the containment area; - c.
 Provide for release detection; - d.
 Provide written spill response and spill notification procedures to the local fire district; - e.
 Use material in the construction or lining of the storage containment area which is compatible with the substance to be stored to protect against corrosion or leakage, or otherwise designed in a manner to prevent the release or threatened release of any stored substance; and - f.
 Comply with WAC 173-303 and 173-360 as well as International Building Code requirements. - 2.
 Commercial vehicle repair, servicing, and salvaging facilities.
 Vehicle repair and servicing activities shall be conducted over impermeable pads and within a covered structure capable of withstanding normally expected weather conditions.
 Chemicals used in the process of vehicle repair, servicing, and salvaging must be stored in a manner that protects them from weather and provides containment should leaks occur.
 Dry wells shall not be allowed on sites used for vehicle repair, servicing, and salvaging.
 Dry wells existing on the site prior to facility establishment must be abandoned using techniques approved by the Washington State Department of Ecology prior to commencement of the proposed development. - 3.
 Reclaimed wastewater.
 Use of reclaimed wastewater must be in accordance with adopted water or sewer comprehensive plans that have been approved by Ecology. - 4.
 Other regulated uses.
 Protection standards for other uses regulated under KCC 17A.03.030 shall be based on analysis and recommendations contained in the hydrogeologic reports required for specific projects.